defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 Every technology and service that handles Defence data needs to be secure.
 This includes projects delivered by suppliers.

-## All new technologies and services
+## All new technology and services

 Since July 2023, new technology infrastructure and digital services in Defence need to follow the Secure by Design approach.